 You are also able to identify any specific gifts you would like a particular person to have.

 This includes charitable donations.
 All you need to do is determine the charitable organization you want to leave money to, identify their city/province of operation, and the dollar amount you would like to donate.
 Formal appraisals of your assets are not required, but may be useful later in the process, especially when it comes to valuables such as jewelry and artwork.

 If you would like your estate/assets to be set aside as a trust for any minor children, identify your heirs and the age(s) at which the trust will be available to them.

-At this point, you will also need to establish Guardianship for your children if they are under the age of majority at the time of your passing.
-A Guardian can be a friend or family member, but it is always a good idea to broach the topic of Guardianship first prior to identifying them in your Will.
+At this point, you will also need to establish if you are appointing a Guardian for your underage child(ren).
+A Guardian can be a friend or family member, but it is always a good idea to broach the topic of Guardianship prior to identifying them in your Will.
 That way, it will not be a surprise, during the reading of the Will.

 Knowing what information you need to have at the ready before you create your Will online makes the whole process easier.